-Regulation ROSEVILLE CITY SCHOOL DISTRICT approved: June 20, 2024 Roseville, California merchandise, books, equipment or services for their own personal profit or benefit.
+Regulation ROSEVILLE CITY SCHOOL DISTRICT approved: June 20, 2024 Roseville, California BP 4135 - Soliciting and Selling

+Employees shall not solicit district staff, students or their families with the intent to sell general merchandise, books, equipment or services for their own personal profit or benefit.
 Solicitation of students and staff on behalf of the school or other charitable organizations shall be conducted in accordance with applicable Board policy and administrative regulation.